jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * The ability to experiment with soltuions

 The interviewer may throw you a curve ball.
-It may be a problem, for which don't even know how or were to start.
+It may be a problem, for which don't even know how or where to start.

 **Don't Panic!**

 Here's what to do:
 * Take a little time to think.
 * Restate the problem in your own words to the interviewer and ask if it's accurate.
 * Ask questions about the problem.
-Sometimes they are vague on purpose to see whether you ask for clarification.
+Sometimes technical problems are vague on purpose to see whether you ask for clarification.
 * Verbalize your thought process.
 Interviewers want to see how you go about solving a problem.
-They don't care about the specific problem.
+They don't care about a solution to the specific problem.
 * State what you know.
 State what assumptions you're making.
 Break the problem down into smaller problems.
 * You may know what to do, but how how to do it.
 State what you know and that you'd use Google, Stack Overflow or Generative AI to fill in the gaps.
 It's more important to identify a problem and know how to address it than it is to have that knowledge directly in your head.
 * Ask if the problem can be restated or whether the interviewer can provide an example.